ColinChen2/More-About-JS/regex/README.md

 # More About JS: Regex

-Regex is a language - Regular Languages, not only in JS.
+Regex is a language - Regular Languages, not only used in JS.
-We know more about it and then we could use more effective in JS.
+We should know more about regex and then use it more effectively with JS.

 ## Contents